 - Recovering after traumatic experiences

 There are many available resources specifically designed to help first responders practice self-care and build resilience.
-For example, myStrength is a digital self-care app that now offers 17 interactive tools designed to reduce stigma, address burnout, build skills, and open lines of communication.6
+For example, myStrength. external link is a digital self-care app that now offers 17 interactive tools designed to reduce stigma, address burnout, build skills, and open lines of communication.6

 Taking action: Simple ways employers can support first responders